smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/14 - Join Algorithms.md

 8. Monitor query performance: Regularly monitoring query performance is essential for identifying performance issues and making necessary improvements.
 Use tools like the SQL Server Profiler or the EXPLAIN PLAN statement to monitor performance.

 9. Keep statistics current: The database's optimizer uses statistics to determine the best execution plan for a query.
-Keeping statistics up to date can help ensure that the optimizer makes the best decision and that your queries run efficiently.
+Keeping statistics up to date helps ensure the optimizer makes the best decisions and that your queries run efficiently.

 ---------------------------------------------------------